The secret to a happier baby

 “Two words: witch hazel.
 Have it at all times.
 After birth it’s great for soothing you (you can put it in the tub or soak a pad in it and put in the freezer for a “wearable” solution).
 It’s baby-friendly and can be used for diaper rash, irritations, or bug bites.
 It makes a great toner when you realize you haven’t even cleaned your face in three or four days.
 The list goes on.” — Dana, mom of three

 Sleep tips for moms and dads

 After a bit of an adrenaline high in the first week, many new parents experience extreme fatigue as they adjust to the demands of round-the-clock baby care.
-You'll find the best way to start getting things done is to rest and recuperate, so you have the energy to take them on.
-Learn how to parent on four hours of sleep a night and get tips on catching some zzzz’s from other Today’s Parent readers.
+You’ll find the best way to start getting things done is to rest and recuperate, so you have the energy to take them on.
+Learn how to survive sleep deprivation and get tips from our readers on how to cure momsomnia.